Jai2501/Tutorial2/Tutorial2.md

 ### Building the Images

+Open a command line/terminal window and navigate to the root directory of the `Tutorial2` repository that you've downloaded or cloned.
+This directory contains the `docker-compose.yml` file.

 Execute the command below to build all the services, networks, and volumes defined in your docker-compose.yml file.
 This process is efficient as it doesn't necessitate running individual build commands for each service.

 ```